-Where numerous persons have the same interest in any proceedings, representative actions may be commenced and/or continued by or against any one or more of them pursuant to Order 15, rule 12(1) of the ROC 2014 (now Order 4, rule 6(1) of the ROC 2021).
-In Koh Chong Chiah v Treasure Resort Pte Ltd [2013] 4 SLR 1204, the Court of Appeal laid down a 2-stage test governing how such proceedings are to be proceeded with.
+(previously, Order 15 rule 12(1) of the ROC 2014).

+Case law under the ROC 2014 is still relevant in understanding how the ROC 2021 will be applied.
+In Koh Chong Chiah v Treasure Resort Pte Ltd [2013] 4 SLR 1204 (which was decided under the ROC 2014), the Court of Appeal laid down a 2-stage test governing how representative proceedings are to be proceeded with.
 First, a threshold requirement to be met is that the claimants must have the "same interest" in the proceedings.
-To meet this requirement, it needs to be established that the class of represented persons is capable of clear definition and that they would all have the same interest in the relief sought from the court.
+To meet this requirement, it needs to be established that the class of represented persons is capable of a clear definition and that they would all have the same interest in the relief sought from the court.
 It suffices that there are one or more significant issues of fact or law common to all the claimants that need to be determined by the court.
 To this end, the court compares the relative significance of such common issues between the claimants with the significance of the issues which differ between them.
 Second, where the "same interest" requirement is satisfied, the court then considers whether to exercise its discretion to discontinue the proceedings in question as a representative action where the overall circumstances of the case justify such an outcome.
 In Syed Nomani v Chong Yeow Peh [2017] 4 SLR 1064, the High Court held that the Singapore court does not have the power to order that existing proceedings be converted to representative proceedings if the representative proceedings had not already been brought under Order 15, rule 12(1) of the ROC 2014 (now Order 4, rule 6(1) of the ROC 2021).
 Claimants intending to pursue representative proceedings should therefore prudently commence a representative action under that rule from the outset.
 Under Order 15, rule 3(2) of the ROC 2014 (now Order 4, rule 6(5) of the ROC 2021), a judgment or order made in representative proceedings is binding on all parties represented.
 However, such a judgment or order may not be enforced against any person who is not already a party to the proceedings, except with the permission of the court.

 The Appellate Division in POA Recovery Pte Ltd v Yau Kwok Seng [2022] 1 SLR 1165 recently acknowledged the use of a collective action being mounted through a special purpose vehicle that efficiently consolidated all claims into a single high-value claim, obviating the need for the cumbersome task of filing numerous separate writs from a class of claimants.
-As there was no evidence that the recovery vehicle was under surreptitious control of third-party funders or outside the control of the aggrieved parties, the arrangement was found not to offend the rules on maintenance or champerty.
+As there was no evidence that the recovery vehicle was under the surreptitious control of third-party funders or outside the control of the aggrieved parties, the arrangement was found not to offend the rules on maintenance or champerty.